srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

     - Find & replace (e.g., using jupytext and Pycharm)
     - Change the import and run one cell at the time
   - For code
-    - Change the import and use linter on file to find all the problematic spots
+    - Change the import and use Linter on file to find all the problematic spots
 - One of the few spots where the evil `import *` is ok is in the `__init__.py` to tweak the path of symbols exported by a library
   - This is an advanced topic and you should rarely use it